-Israel trade freeze aimed at forcing Gaza truce: Erdogan
+Israel Trade Freeze Aimed At Forcing Gaza Truce: Erdogan

 An outspoken advocate of the Palestinian cause, Erdogan has become one of the most strident critics in the Muslim world of Israel's offensive in Gaza.

-But Turkey's trade action against Israel came after criticism inside the country against Erdogan's government for having failed to act sooner.
+But Turkiye's trade action against Israel came after criticism inside the country against Erdogan's government for having failed to act sooner.

-His party suffered a historic defeat in the March 31 local elections, losing control of many cities, especially to the Islam-based Yeniden Refah (New Welfare) Party, which had called for harsher steps against Israel.

-Turkish-Israeli trade volume amounted to $9.5 billion, Erdogan told journalists after Friday prayers in Istanbul.
-"We closed that door."

 Legal Disclaimer: